 Invest in training your writers and creators

 While you need an editor to manage your content creation process.
-You should definitely train him/her and the other content creator / freelancers so they understand why they are creating the content while keeping the end-goal in their mind.
-The team should equally be responsible to not only creating content, but also distribution and measuring multiple KPI’s (social shares, lead collected).
+You should definitely train him/her and the other content creators/freelancers so they understand why they are creating the content while keeping the end goal in their minds.
+The team should equally be responsible for not only creating content but also distribution and measuring multiple KPI’s (social shares, lead collected).

 Make Content at Scale